I think often about that woman in the Bible, the woman hanging out in Proverbs 31, the model for a godly woman. She does many things, wears many hats.

 I pray this for us all.
 And I challenge you older women: let’s get behind the younger mamas and cheer them on, help them stay the course and see the purpose in their prosaic lives.

-(My thoughts on this subject have been newly inspired by a fabulous book, coming soon, entitled Present, by Keri Lamar.
-Watch for it!)
+(My thoughts on this subject have been newly inspired by a fabulous book, Present, by Keri Lamar.
+Get it!)